 - Named the NFL Player of the 2000's decade by Sports Illustrated and Fox Sports.

-- Currently third in all time passing yards.
+- Currently first in all time passing yards.

 *Shared with Tennessee Titans quarterback Steve McNair.